 According to the 1860 Census, the U.S. population was 31,443,321 people.
 Therefore, Hacker’s estimates of excess male deaths would be equivalent to losing between 2.0% and 2.7% of the total population at the time.
-Applying those same rates to today’s U.S. population of 328 million people would result in about 6.6 to 8.9 million deaths, a rather shocking total.
+If we apply those same rates to today’s U.S. population of 328 million people, it would result in about 6.6 to 8.9 million deaths, a rather shocking total.
 To get a sense of such a loss, that would be roughly tantamount to losing the entire population of Indiana or Virginia.

-Of course, there is no a priori reason to assume that the rates of death would remain that same.
+Of course, there is no a priori reason to assume that mortality rates in a second civil war would remain the same.
 One can easily imagine that things could be less or more lethal today under different scenarios.
-Each death would be absolutely unnecessary.
+And each of those deaths would be absolutely unnecessary.

 Civilians in War

 To add to this, Hacker’s estimates referred only to excess male deaths that occurred primarily as a result of physical trauma or infectious diseases contracted during the war.
 It didn’t account for deaths of noncombatants.
 Compared to some wars, civilians in the U.S. Civil War were relatively spared, though atrocities, forced displacement, food shortages, sieges, and destroyed villages and cities certainly occurred, as Hacker acknowledged: